-9 MICROBIOLOGICAL SUPPORT ELEMENT TYPE MET NOT MET ACTION PLAN 9.1 Standard 9.1.
-There is access to an accredited Microbiology Laboratory (recognized by MOH) on a 24-hour basis, where appropriate.
+9 MICROBIOLOGICAL SUPPORT ELEMENT TYPE MET NOT MET ACTION PLAN 9.1 There is daily support by an accredited Microbiology Laboratory (recognised by MOH).
 9.1.1 There is a recognised accredited microbiology laboratory serving the hospital.
-Core element 9.1.2 Laboratory biosafety standards implemented Core element 9.2 There is access to a Clinical Microl oiology Consulta nt who can provi de microbiolog ical advice on a 24-hour basis.
-9.2.1 Systems are in place to consult the microbiologist when needed.
-Expected element 9.3 There are systems in place for the rapid reporting o f epidemiologica lly important or ganisms to the IPC Team.
-9.3.1 Timely reporting of epidemiological important organisms is made to the IPC department/unit for their necessary action to be taken to prevent HAI.
-Core element 5 9.3.2 Microbiological data on HAI agents are available for surveillance and IPC activities (There is a clinical microbiology lab or a contact with external provider of microbiological support).
-Core element 9.3.3 The HCI has capability to identify pathogens most relevant for IPC, including e.g. aerobic bacteria to species level in blood cultures and sterile sites, viral agents, M. tuberculosis, Candida sp. etc) Core element

-9.4 The Microbiology Department has the ability or has arrangements (where appropriate) made for the molecular typing of epidemiologically important strains.
-9.4.1 Molecular typing of organisms is done to help confirm outbreaks, where required.
-Expected element
+Core element 9.1.2 Laboratory biosafety standards are implemented Core element 9.1.3 Systems are in place to consult the microbiologist when needed.
+Core element 9.1.4 Critical results can be communicated on a 24-hour basis.
+Core element 9.2 There are systems in place for the r apid reporting of f epidemiologica lly important or ganisms to the IPC Team.
+9.2.1 Timely reporting of epidemiological important organisms is made to the IPC department/unit for their necessary action to be taken to prevent HAI.
+Core element 9.2.2 Microbiological data on HAI agents are available for surveillance and IPC activities (There is a clinical microbiology lab or a contact with external provider of microbiological support).
+Core element 9.2.3 The institution has capability to identify pathogens most relevant for IPC, including e.g. aerobic bacteria to species level in blood cultures and sterile sites, viral agents, M. tuberculosis, Candida sp. etc) Core element 9.3 The Microbiology Department has t he ability or has arrangements (w here appropria te) made for the molecular typing of epidemiologically important strains.
+9.3.1 Molecular typing of organisms is done to help confirm outbreaks, where required.
+Core element

 10 EMERGENCY PREPAREDNESS AND RESPONSE ELEMENT TYPE MET NOT MET ACTION PLAN 10.1 There is a written plan to manage emerging infectious disease outbreaks of national concern.
 10.1.1 A detailed written plan is developed to manage response to an emerging infectious disease outbreak that is of national concern.
 Core element 10.1.2.
-This plan is accessible to all staff Core element 10.1.3 The plan is aligned with the national preparedness plan.
-Core element 10 EMERGENCY PREPAREDNESS AND RESPONSE ELEMENT TYPE MET NOT MET ACTION PLAN 10.2 Systems are in place to validate the written preparedness plan 10.2.1 Table top exercises or drills are conducted annually to validate the written preparedness plan.
+This plan is accessible to all staff.
+Core element 10.1.3 The plan is aligned with the national preparedness plan.
+Core element 10.2 Systems are in place to validate the written preparedness plan.
+10.2.1 Tabletop exercises or drills are conducted with sufficient regularity to validate the written preparedness plan.
 Core element